noreaster24/urban-octo-telegram/README.md

 # Combined .benefit classes into a single <div> in the .css file
 # Added empty <alt> tags to .benefit section images
 # Added header class
+# Combined benefit h3 class to single attribute in .css file
+# Combined content img attributes in .css file
+# Combined content h2 attributes in .css file
+# Combined content div attributes in .css file
+# Combined .benefits section images in .css attributes

-These changes were made to improve future iterations and refinements of the codebase to ensure best practices are used.
+These changes were made to simplify future iterations and refinements of the codebase to ensure best practices are used.